gap-packages/rcwa/thesis/readme.txt

               or refer to page 64, the target is the same regardless of whether you use the original or the translation.

+errata.txt: A list of errata as known on release date.
+            They have been corrected in the files distributed together with this package.